 There are lucky few who do not experience one or either of these symptoms.
 For those of us who do, we know that they can ruin a day in a few seconds.
 Leaving us bed-bound for days on end.

 Logically, what do you do when you are tired?
 You rest.
 That is really the only solution to this problem.
-Let’s say though that you are really tired, you spend the day resting and laying down.
+Let’s say, though, that you are really tired, and you spend the day resting and laying down.
 You do all the things that your brain tells you will make you feel better, and you even manage an afternoon nap.

-My pain levels will be up and my mood will be down.
+My pain levels will be up, and my mood will be down.
 What is the solution?
-I had to relook and reframe my rest days.
-They now have a manual and it is most effective.
+I had to relook at and reframe my rest days.
+They now have a manual, and it is the most effective.

 - Get up early